junseonghwan/PhylExAnalysis/README.md

 ## Real biological data processing

-We have provided scripts to help generate the input file and the configuration file needed to run PhylEx in this section.
+We have provided scripts to help generate the input files and the configuration file needed to run PhylEx in this section.

 ### Bulk data